delida/MOACDocs-CHN/docs/moac/JSONRPC.rst

 .. code:: js

     // Request
-    curl -X POST --data '{"method": "admin_addPeer", "params": ["enode://a979fb575495b8d6db44f750317d0f4622bf4c2aa3365d6af7c284339968eef29b69ad0dce72a4d8db5ebb4968de0e3bec910127f134779fbcb0cb6d3331163c@2.1.188.187:30333"]}' localhost:8545
+    curl -X POST --data '{"method": "admin_datadir", "params": [],"id":106}' localhost:8545

     // Result
-    true
+    {"jsonrpc":"2.0","id":101,"result":"/Users/moac/src/github.com/innowells/moac-vnode/test101"}

 --------------

 **admin\_nodeInfo**

 .. _admin_nodeInfo:

-admin_lnodeInfo
-admin_peers
-admin_stopRPC
-admin_startRPC
-The nodeInfo administrative property can be queried for all the information known about the running Geth node at the networking granularity.
-These include general information about the node itself as a participant of the ÐΞVp2p P2P overlay protocol, as well as specialized information added by each of the running application protocols
+The nodeInfo administrative property can be queried for all the information known about the running MOAC VNODE at the networking granularity.
+These include general information about the node itself as a participant of the ÐΞVp2p P2P overlay protocol, as well as specialized information added by each of the running application protocols.

 *Parameters*

-``string``: ``url``, 20 Bytes - address from which the VNODE settings in the vnodeconfig.json file.
+none

 *Returns*

-``Boolean`` - returns ``true`` if the operation is successfully, otherwise ``false``.
+``object`` - returns ``true`` if the operation is successfully, otherwise ``false``.

 Example